If you've ever felt the frustration of managing multiple online accounts, whether…

 With the Square system’s simplicity, anyone can follow the necessary instructions to conduct their job with ease.

-This structured app lets you and your staff receive customer payments for the products.
+This structured app lets you and your staff receive customer payments for the products you sell.

 Tap on the items, add any extras, and then you’re done! – All is set for the customer to dip, swipe, or tap their card.
 Square even offers a tip window that appears during the payment process, allowing shoppers to add a gratuity.